 There are really simple ways of using automation to increase efficiency, such as:

 But we also work on more complicated automation projects, which you can read more about here.
 John and I are currently working on a system to do color checking and page checking against an estimate.
 The system will automatically check these when the artwork is uploaded, which will reduce touchpoints dramatically.
 Exciting stuff indeed.

 Customers are really starting to buy in to automation opportunities and they’re becoming more ambitious and creative with what they want to do with their workflows.
-If a customer is willing to put in the time and effort, then there’s not much we can’t achieve.
+If a customer is willing to put in the time and effort, then by working together, there’s not much we can’t achieve.
 Sometimes the solution lies with some new cutting-edge technology that we’ve just discovered, which is always exciting for me.

 The great thing about coming up with a new automation solution is that, once we’ve created a new workflow for one customer, it means we can offer it to other customers too.
 And even if it takes us a little longer to find that solution initially, in the long run, it pays off for us - we learn from it and create technology solutions that we can use for other customers too.

 In the past year alone, automation has moved forward at a great pace.
 To illustrate how much, I now work full time on automation and integration projects, and I’m not the only one at Tharstern that does.
 It’s pretty exciting to be part of the printing industry’s technological evolution, I can’t wait to see what the future holds and what projects I’ll be working on next year.